chaitanya-taru-18/Raspberry-Pi-People-Counter/README.md

 ### cameraCodeVideo.py
 Reading the recorded video and processing the count of people inside the room (by calculating the number of people who have entered and exited) is done in this file.
+This file is the demonstration of how the code will work for live people counter.
-The attributes in the file are needed to be tuned according to the area, ambience, angle, distance, and frame size of the camera.
+Note - The attributes in the file are needed to be tuned according to the area, ambience, angle, distance, and frame size of the camera.

 ### cameraCodeLiveStream.py
 Reading the livestream video and processing the count of people inside the room (by calculating the number of people who have entered and exited) is done in this file.
-The attributes in the file are needed to be tuned according to the area, ambience, angle, distance, and frame size of the camera.
+Note - The attributes in the file are needed to be tuned according to the area, ambience, angle, distance, and frame size of the camera.

 ## Video Information
 ### video.mp4